zenite-docs/zenite-docs.github.io/endpoints/authentication.md

 Authorization: Bearer <token>
 ```

 To generate a new token, click "Generate new Token".
-This will generate a completely new access token and disable any existing tokens.
+This will generate a completely new access token and invalidate any existing tokens.

 Save the settings by clicking "Save".